CESNET/ansible-role-apache-tls/README.md

 and configures TLS (Transport Layer Security) correctly to pass the [SSLLabs Server Test](https://www.ssllabs.com/ssltest/index.html) with A+ rating.

-Installs certificate chains for "TERENA SSL CA 3" and "TERENA SSL High Assurance CA 3".
+Installs certificate chains for "GEANT OV RSA CA 4" and "GEANT OV ECC CA 4".
 It also enables HTTP2 protocol and cronolog for daily log rotation.

 It does not set up any web sites.